 SCP Monthly Update – August 2019

-SCP will post the distribution statistics report for the month of July 2019 here soon.
+SCP has posted the distribution statistics report for the month of July 2019.
 This monthly report shows net increase or decrease of titles from CDL licensed and selected open access collections.
 They are color coded as: Net Increase (Green) — Net Decrease (Red) — New Package (Purple) — Removed Package (Orange).

 For serials, it has been the busiest month cataloging end-of-year new acquisitions such as Taylor & Francis journal archive, Gale Sabin journals, Cambridge journal archive, keeping up with aggregator database monthly updates (EBSCO and Gale) and updating Elsevier journals due to Elsevier closing access to the Freedom Collection and shutting off access to 2019 content (and content going forward) for UC’s licensed ScienceDirect journals.
 New packages distributed: Gale.
 Sabin Americana, 1500-1926 online journals (6 titles), Open access resource selected by the UC Libraries.
 Hate in America online newspapers (20 titles).
 Other major distributions were Cambridge online journals (10 titles), Open Access journals (51 titles, including ScienceDirect 30 titles), ScienceDirect online journals (43 titles), and Taylor & Francis online journals (51 titles).
 The distributions also included a removed package: ScienceDirect online journals.
 Freedom collection (2,226 titles).